syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 N> The vertical and horizontal scrolled offset can be retrieved by using `DataGridController.verticalOffset` and `DataGridController.horizontalOffset` properties.

-## Listen the scroll changes

-The Flutter DataTable provides the support to listen the vertical and horizontal scrolling changes.

-### Listen the vertical Scroll changes
+## Listen the vertical Scroll changes

 You can listen the vertical scroll position while do the vertical scrolling by using the `verticalScrollController`.